Information processing in biological molecular machines: Work and information processing in a model system

-The algorithm of constructing the stochastic scale-free fractal trees was adopted after Goh et al. \cite{Goh06}.
-Shortcuts, though more widely distributed, were considered by Rozenfeld, Song and Makse \cite{Roze10}.
+Because available experimental data on the actual conformational transition networks in native proteins are still very poor, we constructed a model network to apply the theory for interpreting results of computer simulations.
+As mentioned in the Introduction, this network should be scale-free and display a transition from the fractal to small-world organization \cite{Hu16,Roze10,Esco12,Goh06,Kurz14}.
+A sample network of 100 nodes with such property is depicted in Figure~\ref{fig4}e.
+The algorithm of constructing the stochastic scale-free fractal trees was taken from Goh et al. \cite{Goh06}.
+Shortcuts, though more sparsely distributed, were considered after Rozenfeld, Song and Makse \cite{Roze10}.
 Here, we randomly chose three shortcuts from the set of all the pairs of nodes distanced by six links.
-The network of 100 nodes in Fig.~\ref{fig2}c is too small to determine its scaling properties, but a similar procedure of construction applied to $10^5$ nodes results in a scale-free network, which is fractal on a small length-scale and a small world on a large length-scale.
+The network of 100 nodes in Figure~\ref{fig4}e is too small to determine its scaling properties, but a similar procedure of construction applied to $10^5$ nodes results in a scale-free network, which is fractal on a small length-scale and a small world on a large length-scale.

-To provide the network with stochastic dynamics, we assumed the probability of changing a node to any of its neighbors to be the same in each random walking step \cite{Kurz14,Chel17}.
-Then, following the detailed balance condition, the free energy of a given node is proportional to the number of its links (the node degree).
-The most stable nodes are the hubs, which are the only practically observed conformational substates under equilibrium conditions.
-For given node $l$, the transition probability to any of the neighboring nodes per one random walking step is one over the number of links and equals $(p_l^{\rm eq}\tau_{\rm int})^{-1}$, where $p_l^{\rm eq}$ is the equilibrium occupation probability of the given node and $\tau_{\rm int}$ is the mean time to repeat a chosen internal transition, counted in the random walking steps.
-This time is determined by the doubled number of links minus one \cite{Chel17}, $\tau_{\rm int}=2\dot(100+3-1)=204$ random walking steps for the 100 node tree network with 3 shortcuts assumed.
+To equip the network with stochastic dynamics, we assume the probability of changing a node to any of its neighbors to be the same in each random walk step \cite{Kurz14,Chel17}.
+Then, following the detailed balance condition, the equilibrium occupation probability of a given node is inversely proportional to the number of its links (the node degree).
+The most stable nodes are the hubs.
+The assumed dynamics is independent of temperature, and therefore not very realistic, but this problem is not the subject of our research here.
+For given node $l$, the transition probability to any of the neighboring nodes per random walk step is one over the number of links and equals $(p_l^{\rm eq}\tau_{\rm int})^{-1}$, where $p_l^{\rm eq}$ is the equilibrium occupation probability of the given node and $\tau_{\rm int}$ is the mean time to repeat a chosen internal transition, counted in the random walk steps.
+This time is determined by the doubled number of links minus one \cite{Chel17}, $\tau_{\rm int}=2\cdot(100+3-1)=204$ random walk steps for the 100 node tree network with 3 shortcuts assumed.

+In the scheme in Figure~\ref{fig4}e, let us note two hubs, the most stable protein substates, usually the only ones occupied sufficiently high to be observable under equilibrium conditions and identified as, e.g., ``open'' and ``closed'', or ``bent'' and ``straight''.
+The proposed kind of stochastic dynamics combines in fact a chemical description with a mechanical description that takes into account randomness of the mechanical movements \cite{Kurz06}.